ptttrang315/Selenium-Cucumber-Amazon/README.md

 - `-Dincludes`: Specify the test tag to run.
 In this case, it will run the test scenarios with the tag `@CheckoutCart`.

+**Noted**: Application can ask to input the captcha, currently this step needs to be done manually.
+Test will wait for 90 seconds for the captcha to be solved.

 ## Reports

 After the test is completed, the test report and screenshots will be generated in the [test-cucumber-framework/target/reports](test-cucumber-framework/target/reports) directory.
 Each execution will generate a subdirectory with timestamp.